SperanzaTY/TopicTimeline/README.md

 To ensure the successful deployment and operation of our Hot Topic Timeline Generator, specific environment configurations are required.
 Below is a detailed guide on setting up the environment using Amazon Web Services (AWS), specifically EC2 and S3 services.

+### Local and Remote Development Environment Setup

+Ensure that your local development environment matches the production settings as closely as possible.
+This includes installing necessary software and libraries that are compatible with the AWS EC2 instance.

+- **Required Software:**
+  - Python 3.8 or higher
+  - Apache Hadoop
+  - Apache Spark
+  - MXNet
+  - TensorFlow
+  - Additional Python libraries as specified in `requirements.txt`

 ### AWS EC2 Configuration

 - **Instance Type:** `m5.large`